 You'll also pursue real-life stories, produce your own journalism packages and experiment with entrepreneurial projects in extended workshops.
 You'll devise, launch and produce your own online publications predominantly through independent learning.

-Assessment is via various means depending on the nature of the class.
+Assessment methods vary according to the nature of the class.

 Academic subjects are generally assessed by written essays, case studies and presentations.